ASAP's Initiatives

 Our Reach

-ASAP shelters and organizations assist a community of nearly 2.4 million people, with 10.9 percent of these living below the poverty line.
-It is estimated that 462,000 cats and 402,000 dogs share homes with Portlanders, with an additional estimated 100,000 free-roaming, stray, or feral cats in the community.
+ASAP shelters and organizations assist a community of nearly 2.4 million people, with 10.2 percent of these living below the poverty line.
+It is estimated that 459,000 cats and 569,000 dogs share homes with Portlanders.
+An estimated 105 thousand of those animals live in homes below the poverty level, and an additional estimated 46,000 cats are unowned, stray, or feral cats in our community.

 ASAP's Donors & Friends